GoogleChrome/developer.chrome.com/site/en/docs/devtools/settings/preferences/index.md

 {% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/Ms79s5pwzGOXMtzdFYxm.png", alt="The Preferences tab.", width="800", height="582" %}

 To find out what each setting does, search this page for the setting's name and expand its description.
+Some options are checkboxes indicated by {% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/hmp8j3HiLMCcqPArD9yt.svg", alt="Checkbox.", width="22", height="22" %} icons, others are drop-down lists indicated by {% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/VPpFJAIWgNSaTmnYrqNP.svg", alt="Drop-down.", width="24", height="24" %} icons.

 To configure other aspects of DevTools, see [Other tab](/docs/devtools/settings/other).